dhirajpant/Dharohar/README.md

 We welcome suggestions and contributions to improve Dharohar.
 If you have suggestions or want to add more places to the database, please contact us at [official.dhirajpant@gmail.com](mailto:official.dhirajpant@gmail.com).

-Enjoy exploring the beautiful places of the Far Western Province of Nepal with Dharohar(धरोहर).# Dharohar
+Enjoy exploring the beautiful places of the Far Western Province of Nepal with Dharohar(धरोहर).